 The reason why I left is personal.

-These clauses are also known as extra information clauses.
-Non-defining clauses add extra information.
+These clauses are also known as extra information clauses and these non-defining clauses add extra information.
 They are separated by commas in writing, and by a pause in speaking.
 If you remove the relative clause, the sentence still makes sense.

 Let’s look at some examples.